ThomasSiegmund/D3TableFilter/README.md

 # Overview

-[HTML Table Filter Generator](http://tablefilter.free.fr/) (*TableFilter*) by Max Guglielmi is a JavaScript library to enhance HTML tables.
+[TableFilter](http://koalyptus.github.io/TableFilter/) (*TableFilter*) by Max Guglielmi is a JavaScript library to enhance HTML tables.
 It it provides a number of useful features:

 * Advanced filtering
     + numeric (```> 0```)